david-wagih/PR-Genie/README.md

 # PR Genie 🧞

-An AI-powered code review assistant for GitHub pull requests that provides intelligent code analysis, suggestions, and best practices recommendations.
+An AI-powered code review assistant for your pull requests that provides intelligent code analysis, suggestions, and best practices recommendations.

 ## Features